German energy meeting identifies power gap-sources

 “On the one hand, this has to be about being able to run existing power plants profitably in the future,” Mueller said.
 “On the other hand it is important to develop carefully further measures for the necessary new constructions,” she added.

-Many energy executives have signaled they are angry that billions of euros are being poured into subsidizing renewables to create a decentralized power generation structure instead of funding the infrastructure.

-Reporting by Vera Eckert, Tom Kaeckenhoff, Andreas Rinke, writing by Annika Breidthardt; Editing by Noah Barkin
+Many energy executives have signalled they are angry that billions of euros are being poured into subsidising renewables to create a decentralised power generation structure instead of funding the infrastructure.
+(Reporting by Vera Eckert, Tom Kaeckenhoff, Andreas Rinke, writing by Annika Breidthardt; Editing by Noah Barkin)